 The YCCOSP program provides a selected group of promising and deserving students in the York City School District the opportunity to attend college regardless of financial circumstances, and to promote and assist with career and leadership opportunities in their home community.

 Students selected to participate in the YCCOSP will receive additional enrichment and guidance during their high school years to facilitate their graduating from William Penn High School with the academic credentials required to be accepted to York College.

 If accepted to York College, students will be provided four years of tuition free education along with free room and board (campus work required), as necessary.
 During their college experience, students are required to participate in activities that promote leadership and civic responsibility and that link them to potential employers in York.

-As of July 28, 2011, there are currently 21 YCCOSP students enrolled at William Penn High School, 3 Crispus Attucks recent graduates and 31 students attending York College.
+As of October 17, 2013, there are currently 20 YCCOSP students enrolled at William Penn High School, 1 Crispus Attucks recent graduate and 34 students attending York College.